Divici/jarvis-mini/README.md

 # Jarvis mini - an OpenAI API project

+### This project is a portfolio piece for job applications and is not intended for commercial use.
 This is an AI assistant app named Jarvis.
 The assistant is helpful, creative, witty, clever and answers with friendly responses.
 It uses the OpenAI API with [React](https://reactjs.org/).

 ## Setup